odedpriva/docker-networking-workshop/linux-networking/00-networking-models/README.md

-Ntworking models
+Networking models
 ---

 Layers model is a theoretical approach that describe how data is going to be transmit over the network.
 There are several layer models available, and here we will cover 2:

+- OSI model
 - TCP/IP Protocol Suite
-- OSI model

 #### OSI model ( Open System Interconnection )
 * The OSI model is a standard of the International Organization for Standardization (ISO).